Rysias/cds-assignments/vision-assignments/vision-a3/README.md

 ![](../imgs/a3front.jpg)

 In the [previous assignment](../vision-a2/README.md), we saw that our neural network had a hard time competing with logistic regression.
 In this week, however, it is time for payback!
-We will use the powers of [transfer learning](https://www.tensorflow.org/tutorials/images/transfer_learning) to stand on the shoulders of giant amounts of data and compute to finally show classical ML where the new paradigm where it's at!
+We will use the powers of [transfer learning](https://www.tensorflow.org/tutorials/images/transfer_learning) to stand on the shoulders of giant amounts of data and compute to finally show classical ML where the new paradigm is at!

 For those purposes we will still be working with the CIFAR10 dataset.